Belinskiy21/todo_api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+link to app documentation: http://rocky-cove-79647.herokuapp.com/apipie

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.4.1

 * System dependencies